Polymer/polymer/PRIMER.md

 ...

 var insert = document.createElement('div');
-Polymer.dom.insertBefore(insert, this.$.first, this.$.container);
+Polymer.dom(this.$.container).insertBefore(insert, this.$.first);

 ```

 Sometimes it's necessary to access the elements which have been distributed to a given `<content>` insertion point or to know to which `<content>` a given node has been distributed.
-The `distributedNodes` and `destinationInsertionPoints` respectively provide this information.
+The `getDistributedNodes` and `getDestinationInsertionPoints` respectively provide this information.

 Example: